Tulane vs. East Carolina NCAA Football Odds, Plays and Insights | October 2, 2021

-The Tulane Green Wave (1-3, 0-0 AAC) are 3.5-point favorites when they visit the East Carolina Pirates (2-2, 0-0 AAC) in an AAC matchup on Saturday, October 2, 2021 at Bagwell Field at Dowdy-Ficklen Stadium.
-The over/under is set at 64.
+The East Carolina Pirates (2-2, 0-0 AAC) are 4-point underdogs in a home conference matchup with the Tulane Green Wave (1-3, 0-0 AAC) on Saturday, October 2, 2021 at Bagwell Field at Dowdy-Ficklen Stadium.
+The point total for the outing is set at 64.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.